TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/using-oas-definitions/update-api-with-oas.md

 #### Update your OpenAPI definition

-Now let's assume you made some change in your OpenAPI definition (as mentioned above, from code or a tool, outside Tyk's domain).
-The change could be for  adding a new path, changing a description or anything that changes the definition.
+Now let's assume you made a change in your OpenAPI definition (as mentioned above, from code or a tool, outside Tyk's domain).
+The change could be adding a new path, changing a description or anything that changes the definition of the API.

 In this example we added a new endpoint, `POST /pet`, with a schema that validates the payload it receives (`requestBody.content.application/json.schema`) and a new security scheme (The OpenAPI definition is in the code snippet in the next section, just to avoid repetition)